caspervonb/caspervonb.github.bak/_posts/2015-03-06-an-overview-of-javascript-in-2015-ecmascript-6.markdown

 `);
 ```

-Template strings can also be in the form of tagged template strings, allowing us to prefix the literal with a *tag*, a tag is basically a filter function.
+Template strings can also be in the form of tagged template strings, allowing us to prefix the literal with a *tag*.
+Tags are basically filtering functions that can perform substitutions and string manipulation.

 ```js
 console.log(i18n`Hello World`);
 ```